Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Preliminaries

-\begin{corollary} When performing GE the elements being eliminated are not larger in magnitude than the pivot.
-This implies that $0 \ge L_{i,j} \ge -1$. \end{corollary}
+\begin{corollary} When performing GE, the elements being eliminated are not larger in magnitude than the pivot.
+This implies that $0 \ge L_{i,j} \ge -1$ for $i \ne j$. \end{corollary}

-This property implies that $L$ is about as well conditioned as it can be and that if software to perform GE is used even if it performs row interchanges when needed they will never be required and the LU factorization of $A$ will be obtained and not that of $PA$, where $P$ is a permutation matrix.
+This property implies that $L$ is about as well conditioned as it can be.
+Moreover, if standard software to perform GE is used, even if it performs row interchanges when needed, they will never be required and the LU factorization of $A$ will be obtained and not that of $\Pi A$, where $\Pi$ is a permutation matrix.
+At each iteration of our algorithm the fill-in of the LU factors is identical.